ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab05.md

 Basically, we are hiding the black-and-white image in the least significant bit of one of our color channels.
 To get the hidden message back, you simply need to check the least significant bit.
 A value of 0 means the hidden message has a black pixel there, while a 1 means it has a white pixel.

-For the first part of this challenge, download the image below.
+For the first part of this challenge, download the image below ("hiddenbear.png").
 It has a secret message embedded inside its red color channel in the manner described above.
 Decode this message!

 <p align="center">